grafana/grafana/docs/sources/alerting/monitor/meta-monitoring/_index.md

 ## Metrics for Mimir-managed alerts

 {{% admonition type="note" %}}
-This metric is available in OSS, on-premise, and Grafana Cloud.
+These metrics are available in OSS, on-premise, and Grafana Cloud.
 {{% /admonition %}}

 To meta monitor Grafana Mimir-managed alerts, open source and on-premise users need a Prometheus/Mimir server, or another metrics database to collect and store metrics exported by the Mimir ruler.